Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Modifies the WAF configuration of an application gateway.

 ### [Set-AzureRmApplicationSecurityGroup](Set-AzureRmApplicationSecurityGroup.md)
-Sets the goal state of an application security group.
+Sets the goal state for an application security group.

 ### [Set-AzureRmExpressRouteCircuit](Set-AzureRmExpressRouteCircuit.md)
 Modifies an ExpressRoute circuit.